EliteSoba/AoSRando/items/README.md

 # Items
 This folder contains information about every drop that can be placed.
 Every drop at the very least has a subtype and an id, which can be written to the Entity list of a room to cause that drop to spawn there.
+Further, items have itemIds, which is the value that enemy data looks at (or rather itemId + 1) to determine what they drop.
 Items also all have names and most have descriptions.
 Most non-soul drops also have prices, which determines how much they'd sell for in Hammer's shop and is slightly indicative of their relative strength.

 ## Consumables
 A list of all "Consumable" items, although some can't actually be used.
 Divided into 5 subgroups of HP, MP, Status, Damage, and Unusable.
 All of these items are subtype 2.